tomas-fryza/avr-course/labs/07-i2c/README.md

    | ADO | Not connected |
    | INT | Not connected |

 6. Go through the `main.c` file and make sure you understand each line.
 Build and upload the code to Arduino Uno board.
 Use **PlatformIO: Serial Monitor** to receive values from Arduino board.
 Complete the Timer1 overflow handler and test all Slave addresses from the range 8 to 119.
 If Slave device address is detected, send the information via UART.
 What Slave addresses were detected?

    ![I2C bus scanning algo](images/flowchart_i2c_scanning_algo.png)

+   > **Important:** If the received characters are not displayed on the Serial Monitor, exit and restart the monitor again.

 <a name="part4"></a>